DataDanD/Cancer-Capstone-Portfolio/README.md

 -What environmental factors will be important for predicting accuracy?

--Why do cancer rates differ widely in California countries?
+-Why do cancer rates differ widely in California counties?
+The graph below demonstrates the variety of cancer incidents per 100,000.

 ![Cancer Box Plot](https://github.com/DataDanD/CancerCapstone/blob/master/Graphs/Updated/CountyCancer.png)